lupyuen/pinetime-companion/README.md

+__UPDATE: This project is incomplete and no longer maintained.
+Thanks for visiting!__

 # Flutter Companion App for PineTime Smart Watch (Android and iOS)

 This `master` branch uses [Bloc State Management](https://bloclibrary.dev/#/) to retrieve and display firmware versions from PineTime.